Treaty of Bucharest (1913): Rise of Romania as a regional power

 Following the Second Balkan War, in which Romania's intervention proved decisive, and the subsequent 1913 Treaty of Bucharest, Romania's dominant position in Southeastern Europe was confirmed.
 Romania also gained Southern Dobruja from Bulgaria.
-Romania also raised the question of the Balkan Vlachs, whom it considered its compatriots.
+Romania also raised the question of the Balkan Vlachs (that is, the Aromanians and Megleno-Romanians), whom it considered its compatriots.
 Too distant to be annexed, however, Romania took Southern Dobruja as compensation.
 Romania was the strongest nation in the Balkans, and thus it believed that it had to acquire territory, given that its neighbors were being aggrandized.
 Romania's argument that it had turned the scales of the war was accepted without serious objections, due in part to Bulgaria's attitude not attracting much compassion.
 Despite not annexing the areas inhabited by Balkan Vlachs, Romania nevertheless obtained protection of the schools and churches of the Vlachs in the other Balkan states.
 Thus, Romania was the only Balkan country to obtain guarantees from all three of its neighbors, which pledged to recognize its interest in, and respect the autonomy of the Balkan Vlachs.

 The status of the Vlachs in Bulgarian territories was settled on 4 August, in Greek territories on 5 August and in Serbian territories between 5 and 7 August.
 The 1913 Treaty of Bucharest itself was signed on 10 August.
 One notable aspect of this treaty was the lack of any real involvement from the European Great Powers.
 The Balkan states hurried to settle their differences before the Great Powers could again intervene in their affairs.
 That's not to say, however, that the treaty went unnoticed, but the reactions among the Great Powers were mixed: there were rumblings from the capitals of Germany, Austria-Hungary and Russia, while the British and the French rejoiced in the "coming of age" of the Balkan states.
 The Great Powers did not revise the treaty.
 Overall, the six Powers of the Concert of Europe had proved themselves to be rather helpless in Balkan crises.
 They had been unable to prevent the wars and subsequently could not ignore their results.
 The idea of revising the 1913 Treaty of Bucharest had to be abandoned.

 Subsequently, in 1914, Romania managed to impose its candidate for the throne of the Principality of Albania and support his reign by deploying military forces up to a battalion in strength.
 Romania's brief stint as a significant power thus started with the 1913 Treaty of Bucharest, but ended in October 1916.
 Having joined the First World War on the side of the Allies on 27 August 1916, Romania launched an invasion of Transylvania.
 However, by 16 October, Transylvania had been cleared of Romanian troops.
 One week later, on 23 October, Romania's chief seaport was captured by the Central Powers.